Hipster Baby Names So Cool You Haven't Even Heard of Them YetBabble Editors

 Just because you’ve got a little one on the way doesn’t mean you’re banished to a life of mom jeans, minivans, and uncomfortable enthusiasm for popsicle stick-based crafting.
 In fact, you’re in a prime position to attain hipster cred for life by giving your child one of these carefully selected, high quality, rare-edition baby names:

 Origin: Greek; Meaning: gold.

 Although the name is rooted in a culture almost 3,000 years old, it couldn’t be more relevant to today’s culture.
-Cressida Bonas was almost Prince Harry’s wife (and still could be!) and trendsetter Natalie Dormer is playing a character named Cressida in the most recent Hunger Games film.
+Cressida Bonas was almost Prince Harry’s wife (and still could be!) and trendsetter Natalie Dormer played a character named Cressida in the most recent Hunger Games film.
 A moniker that is both old and new?
 It’s like the ultimate thrift store find of baby names.

 Origin: English; Meaning: Juniper tree.

 If “June” is a little too 1950s, and “Jupiter” is a little too 5th dimension, you may want to consider their hybrid “Juniper” for your new little one.
 You’ll be on point with the flora and fauna motif in modern baby names, but opting for the comparatively obscure Juniper plant (not something mainstream like Rose or Lily, ugh) will make your offspring the hottest tot in KinderCare.

 Origin: Norse; Meaning: from the deer forest.

 We’re not recommending that you name your kid after the legendary chicken and waffles joint, but we’re not not recommending it either…